Use your W2 and 1999s.

 premium tax credit

 that you are allowed when you file your tax return.
 This will increase your refund

 amount of tax that you would otherwise owe.

 If you or anyone in your household enrolled in a health plan through the Health Insurance Marketplace in 2017, you’ll get Form 1095-A, Health Insurance Marketplace Statement.
 You will get this form from the Marketplace, not the IRS.

 What to do with the New Health Care Forms

-This year, you may receive one or more forms that provide information about your 2015 health coverage.
-Check out these tax tips about what to do if you receive a Form 1095-A,1095-B or 1095-C. For more information see our questions and answers to find out how the new forms may affect your individual
+This year, you may receive one or more forms that provide information about your 2018 health coverage.
+Check out these tax tips about what to do if you receive a Form 1095-A,1095-B or 1095-C. For more information see our questions and answers to find out how the new forms may affect your individual income tax return.

 The individual shared responsibility provision requires you, your spouse, and your dependents to have qualifying health insurance for the entire year, report a health coverage exemption, or make a payment when you file.
 In addition, you may be eligible for the premium tax credit if you purchased health coverage through the Health Insurance Marketplace.